 Excursions in Maui

 When traveling with a 4-year old you’re a bit limited with really active activities.
 So I sat this one out and my husband booked the bike trip.
 He didn’t do the sunrise tour as they were all booked.
-But, he was able to find one that started at 7am.
+But, he was able to find one with the same company that started at 7am.

 He said it was one of his favorite things from the trip.

 They drove him up near the top of Haleakala and he rode all the way down.
 Because there was recent flooding, he wasn’t able to start at the top but near the top.
 So they drove him up twice so he could ride longer.

 Snorkel Molokini Crater

 Molokini crater is about a 5-6 hour trip.
 The crater is popular for its crystal clear water and great sea life viewing.
 We decided on a FourWinds snorkel tour because it’s highly rated for families.
 The boat had a sea glass bottom and they had all the gear you could need, including Snuba gear.